rimmelasghar/Git-Buddies-REST/README.md

-# Git-Buddies-REST
+# Git-Buddies
-Rest framework for git Buddies
+RESTApi With Auth2.0 scopes.